 Accommodation and Internet facilities EBC Trek

 Accommodations are basic teahouses or lodges coupled with one twin-bed private common room for 2 people.
-Sharing of toilet and bathroom is common.
+Sharing of toilets and bathrooms is common.
 For the use of shower, laundry, Wi-Fi, hot water, and charging devices pay an additional amount.
 For using the internet facilities, Everest Link’s internet is available.
 For phone calls, buy a local SIM and networks are stable in the lower regions.

 Foods for EBC Trek